Welcome to the Diamond Dove Home Page.

 Kashmir sucking up baby bird formula

 FEEDING METHOD: There are many different methods for feeding baby birds and there are many opinions as to what is the best method.
-My daughters like to use syringe or fine eyedropper to place the formula in the babies beak.
+Others like to use syringe or fine eyedroppers to place the formula in the babies beak.
 I prefer to feed the baby directly from a very small plastic spoon.
 I prepare 1/4 of an ounce of formula in a one ounce plastic measuring cup, take the baby in my left hand and then take a spoonful of formula and dip the tip of the baby's beak into it.
 Some seeps into its beak and usually when it tastes it and feels the warmth, the baby will start to lap it up on its own.
 The amount consumed is small and the time it takes is long in the beginning.
 If the baby starts to wave its head around as a soon as it touches the formula it may be too hot.
 The formula should not feel either hot or cold when you apply some to the inside of your wrist.
 If the feeding process lasts too long then the formula will be too cold and it is best to prepare a new batch.
 Recognize that it may take considerable patience before a new baby will eat much but after the first few hours things should go much easier.
-Babies that are three days old may drain the little spoon in a second and then I simply feed them directly form the measuring cup.
+Babies that are three days old may drain the little spoon in a second and then I simply feed them directly from the measuring cup.
 Sometimes you need to be careful that they are not so eager that they thrust their whole body into the cup.

 FEEDING TIMING: Once a baby has eaten it will usually fall asleep until it becomes hungry.
 If you are not returning the bird to the nest, be sure that the baby is kept in a warm, draft free environment, with a temperature of 96 to 98 degrees.
 Once the crop starts to appear deflated the baby should be fed again.
-Feedings will be frequent the first day - perhaps several time and hour, but then they will taper off as the baby becomes larger.
+Feedings will be frequent the first day - perhaps several time an hour, but then they will taper off as the baby becomes larger.

 FEEDING AT NIGHT: Some say you do not need to feed babies at night as parents normally do not feed at night.
 But for the first two or three nights we have fed them up to midnight and then got up two or three times to see if they were awake and if they were we have fed them again.

-Once the bird has started to accept seed, and I often place it in a seed tray where older birds are pecking the seed.
+Once the bird has started to accept seed, and I often place the baby in a seed tray where older birds are pecking the seed.
 Eventually the baby will imitate the older birds, but it may take several days.
 And at first, although the bird pecks at seed, the baby does not roll the seed up its beak and into it's mouth.
 That will take another day or two.

 Fledgling Activity